PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 Create a `login` and `register` function that will allow you to authenticate to the API.

-The enpoint of the login and register routes are the following:
+The endpoints of the login and register routes are the following:

 - Register: `/auth/register`.
 - Login: `/auth/login`.